EricMFink/PRcasebook/_drafts/Chapters/Part 2 - Attorney-Client Relationship/Legal Duties of Attorneys.md

 of a client unless the client gives informed consent, the disclosure is impliedly authorized in order to carry out the representation or the disclosure is permitted.
----
-lang: en
-title: Limitations on the Duties of an Attorney
----

 # Limitations on the Duties of an Attorney